-SENDCo: Sharon Humphreys
+SENDCO: Sharon Humphreys

 The Designated Safeguarding Lead (DSL) and Deputies (DDSL) have responsibility for ensuring that the safeguarding of children is central to the ethos of our school.
-They are suitably trained and experienced and carry out the duties of the DSL role as outlined in Keeping Children Safe in Education September 2021 and summarised in this policy.
+They are suitably trained and experienced and carry out the duties of the DSL role as outlined in Keeping Children Safe in Education September 2022 and summarised in this policy.

-This policy, which is aligned with the Lincolnshire County Council School Child Protection and Safeguarding Policy, is reviewed annually or following national or local safeguarding changes to policy and procedure throughout the academic year.
+This policy is reviewed annually or following national or local safeguarding changes to policy and procedure throughout the academic year.

-Next Review Date: September 2022
+Next Review Date: September 2023